ONLINE MINDFULNESS THERAPY FOR PTSD

 When you change the traumatic imagery you change the emotion

-Thus, if the color changes from intense red to soft yellow, and the imagery becomes smaller, it is very likely that the emotion will become much less intense.
+Thus, if the color changes from intense red to a soft yellow, and the imagery becomes smaller, it is very likely that the emotion will become much less intense.
 However, for this to work effectively the imagery must arise experientially from the emotional felt-sense, rather than be created through deliberate visualization.

 Similarly, the direction of change must arise experientially, rather than be imposed externally.
 This is why mindfulness is such an important part of the transformational process, because it allows the client to be exquisitely sensitive to what is meaningful and what is not.